-Preventative Breast Surgery: How to Decide if it’s Right for Me
+Preventive Breast Cancer Surgery: How to Decide if it’s Right for You

-The most common type of preventive surgery for women concerned about developing breast cancer is called a prophylactic mastectomy.
-By removing one or both breasts, you can decrease your level of risk significantly.
+The most common type of preventive surgery for breast cancer is called a prophylactic mastectomy.
+This procedure removes one or both breasts, which can decrease your level of risk significantly.